Mathieu-Desrochers/Schemings/README.md

 be assembled?
 We chose to do it around these simple abstractions.

 - tables
+- requests
-- services (with their request and response)
+- services
+- responses
 - http-bindings